CloudBoost/developers/en/datastorage/objects.md

 #Fetching Objects

-If you have an old or a stale copy of CloudObject and you want to refresh / fetch a updated one from the server then you can use the fetch method / function of CloudObject.
+If you have an old or a stale copy of CloudObject and you want to refresh / fetch the updated one from the server then you can use the fetch method / function of CloudObject.

 ==JavaScript==
 <span class="js-lines" data-query="fetch">